MNoel1117/devlab/Using-cURL.md

 Use the following steps to install curl:

-1. Open http://curl.haxx.se/dlwiz?type=bin in a browser.
+1. Open [http://curl.haxx.se/dlwiz?type=bin](http://curl.haxx.se/dlwiz?type=bin) in a browser.
-2. Select your operating system in the dropdown box: either Windows /Win32 or Win 64.
+2. Select your operating system in the dropdown box: either Windows, /Win32 or Win 64.
 Click Select!
-3. For Win 32, choose whether you will use curl in a Windows Command Prompt (Generic) or in a Cygwin terminal (cygwin).
-For Win 64, choose whether you will use curl in a Windows Command Prompt (Generic) or MinGW (MinGW64).
-ClickSelect!
+3. For Win 32, choose whether you will use cURL in a Windows Command Prompt (Generic) or in a Cygwin terminal (cygwin).
+For Win 64, choose whether you will use cURL in a Windows Command Prompt (Generic) or MinGW (MinGW64).
+Click Select!
 4. If required, choose your Windows operating system.
 Finish.
 5. Click Download for the version which has SSL enabled.
 6. Choose a version with support for SSL.